 Basically, your most distinguishing characteristic will be converted into your new nickname, whether you like it or not.

 If you’re a woman, also keep in mind that machismo is alive and well in these climes.
 You’ll experience every shade of sexual harassment, or what amounts to it in the Western mindset, in Latin America.
-You’ll be catcalled, followed and even proposed to if you happen to be within throwing distance of any red-blooded male.
-Don’t be put off because, in spite of all this, you will be respected and the law takes a very dim view of people, especially tourists, being hassled. it’s just the way they are.
+You’ll be catcalled, followed (not stalked) and even proposed to if you happen to be within throwing distance of any red-blooded male.
+Don’t be put off because, in spite of all this, you will be respected and the law takes a very dim view of people, especially tourists, being hassled.
+It’s just the way they are.
 Our advice?
 Smile and pretend you’re already married.
 It’s the only way to fend them off.

 For the guys, it is okay to smile at a lady that you see wherever you may be.
 On my (it’s Joey speaking here) first visit to The Dominican Republic, I smiled at a very attractive lady as I passed her in the street – her reaction?
 She smiled back, looked me up and down, said “buenas diás”, carried on walking, and I returned the compliment.
 If I tried that in Canada, I’d probably get maced!

 You’d think one of the few constants we’d have in any part of the world is time.
 We all have twenty-four hours to a day, seven days to a week.
 But then, you’ll discover that the Latin Americans run on their own clock.
 “La Hora Latina” or the Latin hour is a local term referring to the casual attitude with time so pervasive throughout the region; In the Caribbean you will have heard it referred to as “island time”.